stitchdata/docs/_developer-files/import-api/objects/validate/validate-request.md

   {{ api.base-url }}{{ endpoint.short-url | flatify }}
 short: "{{ api.core-objects.status.short | flatify }}"
 description: |
+  **Note**: With the exception of not persisting data, this endpoint is functionally identical to the [Push endpoint]({{ site.data.import-api.core-objects.push.anchor }}).
+The Validate endpoint will not work if a request body intended for the [Batch endpoint]({{ site.data.import-api.core-objects.batch.anchor }}) is sent.

   {{ site.data.import-api.core-objects.validate.description | flatify | markdownify }}

   Regardless of whether the Import API is functional, this endpoint will never return a `503 Service Unavailable` response.
 Use the [Status endpoint]({{ site.data.import-api.core-objects.api-status.anchor }}) to determine if the Import API is experiencing issues.

-  **Note**: With the exception of not persisting data, this endpoint is functionally identical to the [Push endpoint]({{ site.data.import-api.core-objects.push.anchor }}).
-The Validate endpoint will not work if a request body intended for the [Batch endpoint]({{ site.data.import-api.core-objects.batch.anchor }}) is sent.

 request-body: |
-  The request body should provide an array (batch) of records to be inserted into the pipeline that adhere to the following:
+  The request body should provide an array (batch) of records to be inserted into the pipeline that comply with the following:

+  {% assign request-body-requirements = general.request-body-requirements.common | concat: general.request-body-requirements.push %}

-  {% for requirement in general.request-body-requirements %}
+  {% for requirement in request-body-requirements %}
-  - {{ requirement.description | markdownify }}
+  - {{ requirement | markdownify }}
   {% endfor %}